roadiz/roadiz/README.md

 * *RZ Icons* font-icon is released under **MIT** licence too
 * *Rezo-Zero Sans* font is released under **GPL+FE** licence and is edited by *Nonpareille* type foundry

+### Documentation

+* *API* documentation can be found at http://api.roadiz.io
+* *Read the Docs* complete documentation can be found at http://docs.roadiz.io

 ### Installation

 * Clone current repository to your web root